Fangv1/Functional_haplotype_GWAS/data/README.md

 7th column: the chromosome of markers.

-the fisrt row is the name of the 7 columns and must be 'Number','Marker','MAF','Estimate','P_value','pos','chr'.
+the fisrt row is the name of the 7 columns and must be 'Number','Marker','AF','Estimate','P_value','pos','chr'.